Ayan Kumar Bhunia

 (Oral Presentation)

 Thumbnails are widely used all over the world as a preview for digital images.
-In this work we
+In this work

-propose a deep neural framework to generate thumbnails of any size and aspect ratio, even for
+propose a deep neural framework to generate thumbnails of any size and aspect ratio, even

 unseen values during training, with high accuracy and precision.
 We use Global Context